paiqo/Databricks-VSCode/README.md

 # Release Notes

 **v1.1.4:**
+- added support for `dbutils.notebook.run` in Live-mode (via mounting `dbws:/...` in VSCode workspace)
 - fixed some issues with legacy DBFS and Workspace browser
 - fixed an issue with workspace browser file compare
 - fixed an issue when opening a job in the browser